XinFinOrg/Docs-XF/docs/general/faq.md

 	In addition to the above, XDC is an integral part of the XinFin Network network for a number of reasons.

-	- XinFin will be used to fund the development of XinFin Network and its ecosystem (XinFinScan, XinFinMaster, xdcwallet, etc.).
+	- XinFin will be used to fund the development of XinFin Network and its ecosystem (XinFinScan, XinFinMaster, XinFinWebWallet, etc.).
 	- XinFin will be used as a incentivise the building of the XinFin Network engine/ecosystem.
 	- XinFin will be used as a long-term, decentralized governance instrument of the XinFin Network network.

-	You can check our [technical whitepaper](https://docs.xinfin.org/wp-and-research/technical-whitepaper/) for more details.
+	You can check our [technical whitepaper](https://www.xinfin.org/docs/whitepaper-tech.pdf) for more details.

 !!! quote "Can I mine XDC?"
     XDC is not `mineable` but `mintable` by masternodes.